xtianbetz/xtians-links/README.md

--   [Guarding Against Physical Attacks: The Xbox One Story](https://www.platformsecuritysummit.com/2019/speaker/chen/) excellent talk describing various cutting-edge hardware features of the Xbox One platform that prevent physical attacks.
+-   [Guarding Against Physical Attacks: The Xbox One Story](https://www.platformsecuritysummit.com/2019/speaker/chen/) excellent talk describing various cutting-edge software and hardware features of the Xbox One platform that prevent physical attacks.